 A life coach is someone who partners with you to ease the burden of addiction and help you get your life back.
 The end result is positive support and change.
-Through the advice you receive from your life coach, you will better understand what you need to do to bring about healing that you want to achieve.
+Through the advice you receive, you will better understand what you need to heal.

 You can expect your life coach to ask you a series of questions to help you reach your recovery goals.
 The coach will offer helpful suggestions and give the advice to aid in your recovery.
 Your coach will help you with the following:

 Don’t be discouraged and feel like you have to shoulder the burden of your addiction alone.
-Your life coach will be there every step of the way to ensure you meet your recovery goals.
-They will help you stay on track and give you the advice and access to resources to keep you from relapsing.
+Choosing a life coach will give you the support you need to ensure you meet your recovery goals.
+They will help you stay on track and give you access to resources to keep you from relapsing.
 With their help, you will be able to live a fulfilling and happy life.

 This is the only time will see this offer.